datacommonsorg/data/import-automation/executor/README.md

 Once the script runs to completion, the data directory's latest update is printed (along with the location on GCS) which can confirm whether the import actually produced new data.
 Note: it is a good idea to check the directory path printed to see if the expected import files are all there.

 Ensure this script is executed from the directory which contains `schedule_update_import.sh`, i.e. from `/data/import-automation/executor`.
 Configs (`<repo_root>/import-automation/executor/app/configs.py`) are loaded from GCS.
 To override any configs locally, set them in the file `<repo_root>/import-automation/executor/config_override.json`. note that the config fields must belong to `<repo_root>/import-automation/executor/app/configs.py`, else the update will produce an Exception.
+Note that the `user_script_args` field in configs can also be set in the config file.

 ```
 Run `./schedule_update_import.sh -u <config_project_id> <path_to_import>`